smarttransit-ai/transit-gym/README.md

 * Bus stop output.
 This output contains the information about each vehicle's scheduled <stop>: time of arrival and departure, stopping place and number of persons that were loaded and unloaded.
 The information is generated every time a stop ends.
 * Full output which contains informtation about every edge, lane, vehicle and traffic light for each time step

-*Note:* [Chattanooga_Daily_Trips.rou.xml](https://vanderbilt365.sharepoint.com/sites/TransitHub/Shared%20Documents/simulation/SUMO_simulation), which is too large to push here， is put in Teams
+*Note:* [Chattanooga_Daily_Trips.rou.xml](https://vanderbilt365.sharepoint.com/sites/TransitHub/Shared%20Documents/simulation/SUMO_simulation), which is too large to push here, is put in Teams

 **Click the above blue highlight texts for more information.**